wordswords/dotfiles/README.md

 4. `./deploy-part-1.sh` to install and setup oh-my-zsh
 5. Press `control-D` to drop out of oh-my-zsh
 6. `./deploy-part-2.sh`
+7. By default it sets your github email address to be my address.
+You probably want to change this if you're not me!

 # Shell shortcuts